TechNexion-customization/ubuntu-tn-imx/README.md

     $ make rootfs (download and compile the latest rootfs only)
     $ make image (package runtime image only, depend on above three items done)

+Remove all compiled objects and image:

+    $ make clean

 #### Flash the image to the target board

 Output relative image files of path: